dtjv/dtjv.github.io/content/posts/mvc.md

 }
 ```

-To keep the View decoupled from the Controller, registered handlers for View
+To keep the View decoupled from the Controller, all registered handlers for View
-events must have the same function signature.
+events must have the same generalized function signature.
 (See below).

 ```typescript
 export type Handler = (props: Partial<Todo>, event?: Event) => void